 How DIRO Can Help Organizations Reduce Fraud & Scams?

-If an organization can verify documents right from the beginning of a relationship, they can reduce the risk of being scammed by at least 20%.
+If an organization can verify documents right from the beginning of a relationship, it can reduce the risk of being scammed by at least 20%.